Why we need to keep changing

 The ocean never stops.
 The powerful foamy waves crash, crash, crash despite how many times the shore pushes them away.
-It will continue to ebb and flow, to change it's direction and it's power, even with no audience to witness it.
+It will continue to ebb and flow, to change its direction and its power, even with no audience to witness it.

 Is it pushing ourselves to attend a class where we had no prior knowledge?
 Or maybe a milestone is when we find a voice for ourselves when we once allowed ourselves to be pushed aside.
 Or perhaps we make leaps forward in regards to not comparing ourselves to others.
-Or it's possibly when we have diligently moved past heartache or worked through grief.
+Or when we have diligently moved past heartache or worked through grief.
 Although we don't have the same audience applauding and encouraging as we did when we first learned to grasp a stuffed elephant - it doesn't make the new changes any less important.

-Just because we don't have the same well-researched milestone markers of childhood, it gives us no excuse to not constantly be learning, growing, and changing throughout adulthood.
+Just because we don't have the same well-researched milestone markers of childhood, it gives us no excuse to not continually be learning, growing, and changing throughout adulthood.
 Rarely are we truly uncomfortable anymore.
 Our comfort zone suits us.

 It is obvious that we do not change at the same frequency we did as children, but what if we tried?
 What could we learn?